 My father has played a huge part in organising this event, and hundreds of soldiers, past and present, are flying in to participate.
 My parents are in the official party, and will be obvious on TV, and I’ll be sitting… somewhere…!
 We’ve all been too busy to finalise this.

 Afterwards, there’s a function at the Australian War Memorial, and then there’s a huge dinner tomorrow night, and I’ll be staying at the hotel in the city, because there’s just so much going on!

-The National Library of Australia, located in Canberra, was opened by Prime Minister John Gorton on the 15th of August, 1968.
+Sir Robert Menzies speaks at the laying of the National Library of Australia’s foundation stone in Canberra on the 31st of March, 1966.
+The library was opened by Prime Minister John Gorton on the 15th of August, 1968.